 The United Nations Office on Drugs and Crime (UNODC) ‘World Drugs Report 2018’ shows record levels of cocaine and opium growing — the highest level since it started tracking drugs in 2000.

 The United Nations says that 99.5% of coca is grown in Peru, Bolivia, and Colombia, while, the largest demand comes from users in North America and Europe (although usage in other parts of the world is also growing).
 But getting cocaine to these key markets directly is not easy.

-“The United States can expect continuing increases in domestic supply levels and cocaine abuse, through at least 2019,” said the DEA in October 2018.
+“The United States can expect continuing increases in domestic supply levels and cocaine abuse, through at least 2019,” said the US Drug Enforcement Administration in October 2018.
 “With surging coca cultivation and cocaine production in Colombia, northbound cocaine flows are expected to continue at current levels.
 Due to the ongoing proliferation of fentanyl and other synthetic opioids into the expanded domestic cocaine supply, cocaine-related deaths will continue to rise through 2018, potentially reaching epidemic levels in the next few years.”

 The good news is that seizures of opium and cocaine are at record levels too.
 Smugglers will use every mode of transport available to them.
 So long as they’re able to move large amounts as quickly as possible — making aircraft and ships popular.

 The UNODC, Interpol and the World Customs Organization see aviation (particularly commercial and freight) as an especially high-risk area.
 In 2010, they got together to create a project called AIRCOP to strengthen detection and interception of drugs, illicit growth and high-risk passengers at airports in Africa, Latin America, the Caribbean and the Middle East.